gruntwork-io/docs/docs/2.0/docs/library/guides/updating-modules.md

   subnet_id = "${var.subnet_id}"
 }
 ```

-After making the change, run `terraform plan`, inspect the output to ensure it looks as you expect, then run `terraform apply`.
+After making the change, run `terraform plan`, review the output to confirm it matches your expectations, then execute `terraform apply`.

 </TabItem>
 <TabItem value="Terragrunt" label="Terragrunt">

 Below is a module block referencing version `0.15.3` of the `single-server` submodule from the `terraform-aws-server` module.

-To update to version `0.15.4`, you update the value to the right of `ref=` in the source attribute.
-Since the version number denotes that this update is backwards compatible, it should not require any other changes.
+To update to version `0.15.4`, modify the value to the right of `ref=` in the `source` attribute.
+Since the version number indicates a backwards-compatible update, no additional changes should be required.

 ```hcl
 terraform {